JamesSampedro/ADET-MIDTERM-Q2-Eclair/README.md

 # Eclair Group:
-Time wasn't enough to finish branching individually, plus technical problems in internet connection of my group so I uploaded it all myself
+Time wasn't enough to finish branching individually, plus technical problems in internet connection/slow pc of my group so I uploaded it all myself since its already due date

 Wasn't able to finish grading system too. sorry.